DaviReis136/SQL---Acting-as-a-Data-Scientist-in-the-USDA---Data-Science/README.md

 Throughout this project, I received the following requests:

 > 1. Calculate the total milk production for 2023 to support the USDA annual report.
+And make predictions for three years after the last one

 > 2. Identify the states whose cheese production exceeded 100 million pounds in April 2023 so that the Cheese Department could focus its marketing efforts on those regions.

-> 3. Analyze coffee production trends and determine the total coffee production for the year 2011.
+> 3. Analyze coffee production trends and determine the total coffee production for the year 2011. and make predictions for three years after the last one

 > 4. Calculate the average honey production for 2022 in preparation for a meeting with the Honey Council.
+And make a predition for the year 2023 and 2030.

 > 5. Generate a list of all states and their corresponding ANSI codes for the State Relations Team.